How to Fetch Data from an API Using React Query in a React.js Project Like a Pro

 In the Products component:

-• The useQuery hook is used to manage the data fetching.
-It handles caching, loading, and error states automatically.
+useQueryhook is used to manage the data fetching.
+It handles caching, loading, and error states automatically.isLoadingistruewhile data is being fetched, so we show a loading message.If

 Step 5: Fetching Data in the Product Component